thomasgallo/mono_slam_tensorflow/README.md

 The purpose of this project is to be able to map a new environment by giving information on the topology of the environment as well as the object of persons recognize in it.
 This mapping requires a gathering of images coming from a camera.
 Usually in SLAM, a stereo camera is used i.e. a camera with two or more lenses which allows the camera to simulate human binocular vision, and therefore gives it the ability to capture three-dimensional images (cf: wikipedia).
 The particularity of this project is the type of camera chosen.
 Indeed, it is not so common to have a stereo camera as it is more expensive and dedicated to more precise work.
 In the contrary, monocular camera are very common and most people posess one as it is embedded on smarthpone or even laptop.
 The purpose of this project is therefore to be able to map a new environment easily and without specific equipment.

 To do so, the ORB_SLAM2 git repository will be use to execute the SLAM while the Tensorflow repository will allow the object detection.
-The image will le acquired from the camera of a smartphone through an Android ros bridge.
+The image will be acquired from the camera of a smartphone through an Android ros bridge.

 This configuration will allow a very portable solution.
 To test it, we will setup a scenario with interesting objects in a small room and evaluate the slamming as well as the object recognition.